Learning low-rank latent mesoscale structures in networks: Convergence Analysis

-{The inequalities in \eqref{eq:NR_Jaccard_bound_binary} give a bound for the {unweighted} Jaccard distance between the original binary network $\G$ and the thresholded binary {reconstructed} network $\hat{\G}(\theta)$.
-However, {the bounds in \eqref{eq:NR_Jaccard_bound_binary} seem to be crude because of the possibly large constant $\rho/\theta'$ ({which is at least $2.5$ for $\theta=0.4$}), the gap between the left- and the right-hand side of the inequality in \eqref{eq:NR_Jaccard_bound_binary} could be large.
-For instance, in Figure~\ref{fig:recons_bd_plot}\textbf{c}, we see that if $\G$ is \dataset{UCLA} and $W$ is the network dictionary of $r=9$ latent motifs of \dataset{UCLA} itself, the right-hand side of \eqref{eq:NR_Jaccard_bound_binary} is at least $2.5 * 0.2 = 0.5$ for $\theta=0.4$.
-However, from Figure~\ref{fig:network_recons}\textbf{c}, we see the empirical value of the left-hand side of \eqref{eq:NR_Jaccard_bound_binary} is about $0.05$. {To obtain some insight into this discrepancy, observe} that the second inequality in \eqref{eq:NDR_recons_bound_binary_rmk} {(which we mark with $(*)$)} becomes very crude if many entries of $A$ and $\hat{A}$ do not differ by more than $\theta$, which appears to be the case in our {numerical computations}.}}}
+The inequality \eqref{eq:NR_Jaccard_bound_binary} gives a bound for the unweighted Jaccard distance between the original binary network $\G$ and the thresholded binary reconstructed network $\hat{\G}(\theta)$.
+However, the bound \eqref{eq:NR_Jaccard_bound_binary} is not sharp because of the possibly large constant $\rho/\theta'$ (which is at least $2.5$ for $\theta = 0.4$).
+For instance, in Figure~\ref{fig:recons_bd_plot}\textbf{c}, we see that if $\G$ is \dataset{UCLA} and $W$ is the network dictionary of $r = 9$ latent motifs of \dataset{UCLA}, then the right-hand side of \eqref{eq:NR_Jaccard_bound_binary} is at least $2.5 \times 0.2 = 0.5$ for $\theta = 0.4$.
+However, in Figure~\ref{fig:network_recons}\textbf{c}, we see the empirical value of the left-hand side of \eqref{eq:NR_Jaccard_bound_binary} is about $0.05$.
+To obtain some insight into this discrepancy, observe that the second inequality in \eqref{eq:NDR_recons_bound_binary_rmk} (which we mark with $(*)$) becomes very crude if many entries of $A$ and $\hat{A}$ do not differ by more than $\theta$, which appears to be the case in our numerical computations.

 \end{remark} }